 Distance cycled: 81km

-Time: 8 hours
+Duration: 8 hours

 My assumption of it being an easy (and flat) few days of riding was torpedoed on the very first day, with a hill testing my fitness within hours of starting out.

-At the top I needed to stop and catch my breath – as well as adjust my saddle (it was digging into places it really had no business digging in to) – before heading on to Gulgong.
+At the top, I needed to stop and catch my breath, as well as adjust my saddle (it was digging into places it really had no business digging into), before heading on to Gulgong.

 Here you can stay overnight and ease your way into the trail, but we paused for refreshments before pushing on to Dunedoo.
 We were lucky enough to have my parents join us for the first few days of the trip, with one of them driving our car to Gulgong, allowing us to do the full cycle experience from Mudgee to Dunedoo.

 After Gulgong, there are two different routes to Dunedoo.
 One is gravel and bitumen all the way, and the other is an unsealed nature trail no longer trafficable to cars but (seemingly) no issue for bikes.
+We took the nature trail… and it was rough.

 Slogging uphill, there were several hike-a-bike places where we had to heft our bikes over and around fallen trees before clambering back on and pushing further uphill.